KaiNorberg/PatchworkOS/README.md

 - Software interrupts for notes (signals)
 - Lua port
 - Capability based security model (currently has no well-defined security model)
+- Visual overhaul of the desktop environment (modernize it?)
 - USB support (The holy grail)

 ---